GrinonBarrett/Taksidos/Core Rules/Creatures/Thursar.md

 ### Thursar
 Giants bent by malice and greed.
 Their very presence can sicken lesser creatures.
 Despite the common association between them and bogkin, they actually possess a mutual hatred of each other.
+The plural is Thursain.

 **Creature Type**: Thursar are Humanoids.